 If the social bond has not been damaged in any way, then frustration may very well be driving aggression around resources.

-The term ‘resource guarding’ says something about the behavior and the context, but the underlying emotions can differ per dog and per situation.
+The term ‘resource guarding’ says something about the behaviour and the context, but the underlying emotions can differ per dog and per situation.

 Prey behaviour - driven by pleasure/seeking

-Prey aggression is a very concentrated, quiet and extremely intense form of instinctive (high intrinsic motivation) aggression aimed at catching and killing prey to consume.
-Some argue that this is a behavior sequence/pattern which has been so strongly stored in the brain, that the emotional component is low or may even be lacking.
-They prefer to call it prey behavior instead of aggression and there may be good sense in this.
-Through selective breeding, humans have influenced the prey drive and prey behavior sequence of dogs, resulting in differences within many dog breeds (i.e. border collies have been bred not to catch and kill, but only to stalk and influence the movements of prey).
+Prey behaviour or prey aggression is a very concentrated, quiet and extremely intense form of instinctive (high intrinsic motivation) aggression aimed at catching and killing prey to consume.
+Some experts argue that this is a behaviour sequence/pattern which has been so strongly stored in the brain, that it needs to be defined differently and seperately.
+They prefer to call it prey behaviour instead of aggression and there may be good sense in this.
+Through selective breeding, humans have influenced the prey drive and prey behaviour sequence of dogs, resulting in differences within many dog breeds (i.e. border collies have been bred not to catch and kill, but only to stalk and influence the movements of prey).

 Because this type of aggression often involves moving triggers, many people misuse this term when dogs chase cars or bikes while barking loudly.
 In most cases, these dogs are not hunting.
 If they were, they would be quiet and concentrated.
 When dogs chase bikes while barking loudly, it is more likely they are doing so out of fear or frustration, than out of seeking prey.